cosminadrianpopescu/ng-cabled/README.md

 Angular development, the only valid one was "use object composition".
 The others like finding different more complicated solutions just because the code would otherwise be more complicated are not even worth discussing.
-I'm not going to discuss the reasoning that because some misterious reason, OOP is evil.
+I'm not going to discuss the reasoning that because some misterious reason OOP is evil.

 Regarding object composition, I've tried this and it poses one major issue: